A Product Model: Amazon Kindle eReader OOBE

 Background

-From 2010 to 2012 I was in charge of Amazon Kindle eReader UX design for three device generations: the first Kindle without a hardware keyboard, the first high-resolution Kindle, and the first backlit Kindle (the Kindle Paperwhite).
+From 2010 to 2012 I was in charge of the Amazon Kindle eReader UX design.
+I designed and delivered three Kindle generations: the first Kindle without a hardware keyboard, the first high-resolution Kindle, and the first backlit Kindle (the Kindle Paperwhite).
 My team tackled both the design of new features as well as adapting existing features to meet new business requirements.

 For example, Amazon Kindles originally shipped entirely pre-configured—the user opened the box, turned on the device (it was pre-charged) which would then seamlessly log on to any compatible 3G data network (Amazon paid all data costs and no user sign up was required) and then log in to the user’s Kindle account.